rachelylim/card-play/README.md

 they want the user to interact with the information, and customize their own styling.

 As of now, this project can accept custom information on the following:
--Total number of cards to display
+- Total number of cards to display
--Header
--Content
--Subcontent
+- Header
+- Content
+- Subcontent
--UI style (hover, click to flip, click for more information to slide down)
+- UI style (hover, click to flip, click for more information to slide down)

 The following features are still to come:
-*Add unique header/content/subcontent to each individual card that is displayed *Have the navigation/settings bar be hidden when displaying the cards *Use redux to track unique card content and state *maybe each type of card with certain UI features should become its own component, rather than handling all of that in a single Card component
+- Add unique header/content/subcontent to each individual card that is displayed
+- Have the navigation/settings bar be hidden when displaying the cards
+- Use redux to track unique card content and state
+- maybe each type of card with certain UI features should become its own component, rather than handling all of that in a single Card component

-#Setup
+#### Setup
 ---

 ```
 npm install
 ```

-#Usage
+#### Usage
 ---

 Start the development server with this command: